SharePoint Online outage on

 most popular status page providers 2023 StatusGator

-So, let’s find out what are the 15 most popular status page providers in 2024.
+So, let’s look at the 15 most popular status page providers in 2024.

 The Data Behind This Study